dwiel/graphcore/readme.md

 # Graphcore

 Graphcore is a python library which allows you to query a graph structure with a query language similar to MQL, Falcor or GraphQL.

 The graph structure can be defined by python functions or SQL relations.
 Graphcore will find an optimal way to organize the call graph so as to group SQL queries together.

 ### Comparison with Falcor

-In Falcor, your router must resolve each path to a function which optionally takes parameters describing the path.
+In Falcor, your router must resolve each path to a function which optionally takes parameters describing the path, but that is it.
+In falcor, your routes can not know anything else about other parts of the virtual json object.
 With Graphcore, your function can depend on other parts of the graph.
-This allows you to describe the dependencies between all of the functions / paths and allow graphcore
+This allows you to describe the dependencies between all of the functions / paths and allow graphcore to find an optimal way to glue your backend together.
+There will also be hooks which allow you to give hints or make specific changes to the AST and control how the query is executed if you need to.

 ### Example